rickardd/workflow/README.md

 - How to share sublime packages

 - Sublime snippets
+  + prefix all snippets with +
+  + Scope snippets: use ctrl+alt+shift+p in desired file to se the scope key in bottom line.
+  + Get overview of all properties with tab-index or use html comment to pressent them.
   + bv: backbone view
   + bm: backbone model
   + bc: backbone collection